 Harold Greenberg Fund/Territorial Shorts Program:

 The Harold Greenberg Fund, Yukon Media Development, Northwest Territories Film Commission and Nunavut Film Development Corporation present the ‘HGF/Territories Shorts Program’.
 A financing initiative designed to bolster the emerging talent in the three Canadian territories, this program offers 3 emerging filmmaking teams (one from each territory) $20,000 each to make dramatic short films aimed at showcasing new creative visions and further their careers toward feature filmmaking.
-Deadline: CLOSED.
+Deadline: COMING SOON .
 Please read the following guidelines: HGF-Territories-SFP-Guidelines.

 Keep up-to-date with the latest film events, news, job opportunities and buzz in the NWT film industry by following us and using the hashtag #NWTfilm.
 See social media links at the bottom of the page.